 Well, comments are still functioning at least, so please let me know about your fight below.

-2 responses to “Did Jetpack just ruin WordPress?”
+2 thoughts on “Did Jetpack just ruin WordPress?”

 1. Yeah, that sucks and is not a good sign for the future.
 It very well could be due to a lack of interest in traditional blogs in favor of Youtube videos, and so WordPress is trying to find more ways to make money.